Career Overview

 Recent graduates can expect to begin as junior estimators, project coordinators, assistants to project superintendents or other support positions.

-With experience, construction estimators can go on to become professional quantity surveyors, and advance to positions that oversee an entire project, such as senior estimator, chief estimator, project manager, risk manager, site supervisor, manager of pre-construction services, or vice-president of construction.
+With experience, construction estimators can go on to become Professional Quantity Surveyors, and advance to positions that oversee an entire project.
+This can include senior estimator, chief estimator, project manager, risk manager, manager of pre-construction services or vice-president of construction.

-Estimators may specialize in estimating costs for structural, electrical or mechanical construction projects.
+Estimators may specialize in structural, electrical or mechanical construction projects.

 Occupational Interests